w3f/polkadot-deployer/README.md

 	```sudo node . create --verbose```
   * In order to deploy polkadot using a the preset configuration file: my-local-testnet.json and issue the following command:
 	```sudo node . create --config my-local-testnet.json --verbose```
-	The process will start creating an instance of polkadot inside a your local kubernetes cluster.
+	The process will start creating an instance of polkadot inside a your local kubernetes cluster that will be created as part of the procedure using [kubernetes-sigs/kind](https://github.com/kubernetes-sigs/kind).
 The entire procedure will take some time, so it might be a good idea to get some coffee at this point.

 3. Once the local cluster is created, a kubeconfig file will be created in /root/.kube/ with a prefix of kind-config followed by the name of the created cluster (eg: /root/.kube/kind-config-my-demo-testnet).
 This file should be moved or copied to your local .kube directory.
 You can archive this by issuing the following command:    ```sudo cp /root/.kube/kind-config-my-local-testnet ~/.kube/kind-config-my-local-testnet```